iuriabetco/use-svi/README.md

 # 1. URL generation and metadata logging
+The sampling interval (in meters) can be modified by changing the distance value.
 For each sampling point, four Google Street View URLs are generated, corresponding to the cardinal directions (0°, 90°, 180°, and 270°).

 The `generate_image_url()` function constructs these URLs based on geographic coordinates and viewing angles.